Hazem-M-Abdelaziz/vector_v1/README.md

 ## 📍 Overview
 **Vector_V1** represents the **first prototype of a scaled autonomous vehicle** developed at the **Multi-Robot Systems (MRS) Lab**, German University in Cairo (GUC).
-This platform serves as an experimental testbed for **cooperative autunomous systems**, enabling research on multi-vehicle coordination, control, and perception in real-world environments.
+This platform serves as an experimental testbed for **cooperative autonomous systems**, enabling research on multi-vehicle coordination, control, and perception in real-world environments.

 vector_v1 aims to provide an accessible and modular hardware–software framework for scaled vehicle experimentation.
 The version is focused on **enabling manual and remote control** using the **Logitech G920 racing wheel and pedal set**.